fixthetracking/Bitcoin-Cash-FAQ/Basics/How will Bitcoin Cash solve its volatility.md

-# How will Bitcoin Cash solve tts volatility?
+# How will Bitcoin Cash solve its volatility?

 Volatility may or may not be a problem to be solved, depending on the use case.
 For example, many Bitcoin Cash users anticipate an increased value of their coins.
 To realize such hopes, volatility is a good thing those users embrace even though it includes the risk of Bitcoin Cash dropping in value.